 Read more: Varicose Vein Causes.

 What are reticular veins?

 Reticular veins can also produce symptoms such as pain and discomfort in the areas surrounding them.
-More important, they can serve as “feeder veins” for clumps of spider veins, serving as the source of excess blood that fills them.
+More importantly, they can serve as “feeder veins” for clumps of spider veins, serving as the source of excess blood that fills them.

 Reticular veins can be effectively treated using called ultrasound-guided sclerotherapy, during which the physician inserts a tiny catheter into the vein and then injects a chemical irritant – either a liquid or a foam – that makes the walls of the vein stick to each other, causing the entire vein to collapse.
 Reticular veins can also be treated using a laser applied to the surface of the skin.
 Lasers emit a specific frequency of light that heats up and damages the vein without injuring nearby tissues.

 So if you hadn’t heard of reticular veins before, now you know all about them.
 Like varicose veins and spider veins, they are just one more obstacle that prevents millions of people from enjoying healthy, attractive legs.
 And fortunately, like varicose veins and spider veins, you don’t have to “live with them” any more.
-Give us a call at The Vein Institute, and we’ll tell you more.

 If you’re looking for non-surgical options to relieve the symptoms of reticular veins, check out The Vein Institute Shop.

 The doctors at The Vein Institute specialise in varicose vein treatment.
 We offer patients a comprehensive treatment program to treat varicose veins, with non-surgical laser treatment techniques.
 The benefits of laser treatment to patients are;